You'll wonder why you never used this method before.

 As an avid squirrel hunter I reckon I've tried most every squirrel skinning and cleaning method there is, including this one.
 But after watching this video I confess that I was doing it wrong, which is why I kind of gave up on it and went back to my old "cut 'em in the middle and peel it like a pair of gloves" technique.

-Like Rinella, I had trouble with pulling the tail off.
-But the secret is to… well, watch the video first, and we’ll talk afterwards.
+Like Rinella, I had trouble with pulling the tail off, but there's a secret trick.

-Okay, the secret is to make the initial cut below the squirrel's anus and take the cut a little further than I had been doing.
+OK, the secret is to make the initial cut below the squirrel's anus and take the cut a little farther than I was going before.

 It seems so simple now!
 Hundreds and hundreds of squirrels cleaned the harder way, and all it took was a small adjustment in where to start the cut.
 Good grief!

-I also quite like the way that Kevin Murphy uses a kitchen shears to dismember and quarter the squirrel.
+I also quite like the way that Kevin Murphy uses kitchen shears to dismember and quarter the squirrel.
 I may give that a try as well, as it looks pretty efficient.
-Although I do enjoy keeping the rib sections for making a squirrel stock.
-I also keep some of the innards for cooking: heart, kidneys, liver.
+Although, I do enjoy keeping the rib sections for making a squirrel stock.
+I also keep some of the innards for cooking: heart, kidneys and liver.

-Bottom line: I am liking this method quite a bit and especially Murphy's boast that he completely cleaned a squirrel in 28 seconds.
+The bottom line is I'm liking this method quite a bit and especially Murphy's boast that he completely cleaned a squirrel in 28 seconds.
 That would significantly cut down on my own squirrel cleaning time.
-I'm excited to give the tail method another try, now that I know the important details.
+I'm excited to give the tail method another try now that I know the important details.